uschpc/USC-BackendAI-Testing-Docs/running-jobs-and-apps.md

 #### Multiple Users, One App

-If you use a Team vFolder, multiple members can launch sessions with that folder attached.
+If you use a team persistent storage folder, multiple members can launch sessions with that folder attached.
 Topanga ensures file locking and prevents corruption.However, do not share one single session between two people simultaneously.

 <!--
 Data Check: Did I save my notebook to /home/work/storage?